ioO/ecrire/README.md

-# ecrire
+# Ecrire
-A pet project to learn javascript
+A pet project to learn javascript and publish article on my blog.